iamanigeeit/DDW2023/docs/01-sorting-algorithms/insertion-sort.md

    [**2**, 3, 7, 8, 8, 10, 14, 16, 4, 1]

-9. Similarly, with the _nineth_ element, i.e. 4.
+9. Similarly, with the _ninth_ element, i.e. 4.
 However, this element will stop swapping when it sees the number lower than itself, so it will stop when it sees 3.

    [2, 3, **4**, 7, 8, 8, 10, 14, 16, 1]